wp-plugins/wp-property/readme.txt

 == Changelog ==

+= 1.42.1 =
+* Fixed property search for range input and range dropdown fields types.
+* Fixed Warnings and Notices.

 = 1.42.0 =
 * Added strict search option for [property_search] shortcode and 'Property Search' widget.
 * Removed taxonomies metaboxes on edit property page for users who do not have capabilities.